 When I was struggling with any health concerns from vaccinations to eating, to rashes, to parenting I always turned first to Dr. Sears.
 His website is such a gem that when my girls were new and little and stayed in one spot when I put them down I truly relied on his words.
-I still use Dr. Sears as my go to for my parenting concerns and worries but have found that once you get into a rhythm you feel confident.
-So I roll with the punches and when that doesn’t work any longer I go back and read what I am struggling with.
+I still use Dr. Sears as my go to for my parenting concerns and worries but have found that once you get into a rhythm you feel pretty confident in knowing what to do.
+So I roll with the punches and when that doesn’t work any longer I go back and read Dr. Sear’s to see what I am struggling with.

 Barbara Coloroso is also a peach that you are going to adore.
 She wrote a couple of books that really hit home for me.
 One was titled Kids Are Worth It.
 Her discipline strategies are nothing short of divine.
 This is a lady who knows what she is talking about from experience and you know she knows her stuff.
 If time outs aren’t your thing then you really want to check out her books!
 They will blow your mind and totally change the way you parent.

 Have you heard of the book Teaching Your Children Joy by Richard and Linda Eyre??
 I didn’t until about six months ago and then that information totally changed my life!!
 They are the creators of the program Joy School which is a homeschool co-op that you can run through your home with a couple of other families.
 I decided to use their curriculum just to teach my girls and I am so stoked to do so.
+We will be starting in September to do it on a consistent basis!
 When I signed up for Joy School I also had the opportunity to gain access to some of the other resources on their website.
 One of the programs that I would totally stand behind and back up is their nurture code.
 Do you want to be able to teach your child to be obedient for a variety of things without having to discipline them in public??
 Yeah I did too!
 They used animals as an analogy to teach different concepts such as working together, communication, supporting one another.
 It’s an absolutely amazing program.
 I am not an affiliate of their programs but if I could be I would be!!
 I absolutely ADORE their work.
 If you want a strong family culture this is where you want to start.

-Lots of times when I had questions about breastfeeding I would look to see what other la leche league mommas were saying or I would go to KellyMom.
+Lots of times when I had questions about breastfeeding I would look to see what other la leche league mommas were saying or KellyMom.
 I am a huge breastfeeding advocate.
 I breastfed my babies for as long as I was able to and cherished every single moment that I had to connect with them.
-I never had any huge challenges without breastfeeding except a milk bleb just recently and missing a pumping session at the hospital which led to engorged breasts.
-Both times I checked what la leche league had to say along with kellymom.
+I never had any huge challenges with breastfeeding except a milk bleb just recently and missing a pumping session at the hospital which led to engorged breasts.
+Both times I checked what La Leche League had to say along with KellyMom and was able to fix the problem with no huge inconvenience.
 Really these two resources just go hand in hand.
 I wouldn’t use one without the other.

 If you haven’t already checked out her page you just have to.
 She has everything you will ever need to know about breastfeeding and breast milk.
 She’s a fountain of knowledge and her website is easy to navigate and use.
 Especially for the sleep deprived momma.

 I am one of those weird homeschooling mommas that agrees with using the Alberta Program of Studies.
-This might change in the recent future as the programs of studies change but as for now I think they are a great basis and measuring tool to keep on track with learning.
+This might change in the recent future as the Programs of Studies change but as for now I think they are a great basis and measuring tool to keep on track with learning.
 If you want to know what your child would be learning in school for their grade level you can check it out.
 I think this is a great starting point to have this information in your teaching homeschool year and then supplement with what you feel is missing.
+I even wrote a post on it!!
+Check it out here!!

 Handwriting Without Tears-